Grow North Microgrants

 North York Arts’ Grow North Microgrants fund artists based in North York to continue to develop their work and/or craft.
 The goal of these grants is to advance artists living in North York.
 As we desire to make this process as low-barrier as possible, these grants support a plethora of disciplines including, but not limited to: Indigenous arts, Disability arts, dance, literature, media arts, multi and inter-arts, music, theatre, visual arts, film.

-This funding can be used for the following eligible activities: Research and Creation, Professional/Career Development, and Community Programming.
+This year’s funding can be used for the following eligible activities:

-• the fees associated with the exploration and development of an artistic project or idea (research, exploration and experimentation)
+• The artistic fees associated with the exploration and development of an artistic project or idea (research, exploration, and experimentation)

-• professional development and training (acting classes, dance classes, arts based course, etc.)
+• professional development and training (acting classes, consultation fees, certifications, etc.)

 • professional marketing and promotion (setting up a website to promote your art, new headshots, etc.)